 But sometimes, you get what you pay for, right?

-You can find the Villa 9215 AC/DC Composting Toilet on Amazon.
+You can find the Villa 9215 AC/DC Composting Toilet online.

 Sun-Mar Excel Non-Electric Self Composting Toilet